sepnyc/SEP-PD/week2.md

 ###Day 10:

-**Mini lesson demo / teacher feedback**
+**Mini lesson demo + teacher feedback**
-*Facilitators: Ben SK, Tim Chen and Christa Quint* *Rooms: 816 and 820*
+*Facilitators: Ben SK, Tim Chen, Matt Boyle and Christa Quint* *Rooms: 812 and 820*

+Group presentations of 10 minute demo lessons developed during the week.
+Cohort 1 teachers will provide feedback.

-**Lesson planning for SEP /Ask an expert**
+**Lesson planning /Support breakout sessions**
-*Rooms: 816 and 820*
+*Rooms: 812, 816 and 820*

-An informal meeting of teachers to develop lessons on their topic of choice and present to other teachers for feedback.
+An informal meeting of teachers to develop their first lesson of the year as well as to get support on specific topics from SEP staff and cohort 1 teachers.

-**Unconference: Propose and run a session**
-*Rooms: TBD*

-A chance for teachers to propose and present informally on any topic of their choice related to CS education.

 ##Software & Links
 ***